wkumari/draft-wkumari-dhc-capport/README.md

    information before they can access the Internet.

    In order to present the user with the captive portal web page, many devices perform DNS and / or HTTP and / or IP hijacks.
-As well as being kludgy hacks, these techniques looks very similar to attacks that DNSSEC and TLS protect against, which makes the user experience sub-optimal.

-   This document describes a DHCP option (Captive-Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device, and how to contact it.
+In addition to being kludgy hacks, these techniques resemble attacks that DNSSEC and TLS are intended to protect against.
+In an attempt to discourage the deliberate subversion of basic security tools, this document describes a DHCP option (Captive-Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device, and how to contact it.

-Kumari, et al.            Expires April 4, 2015                 [Page 2]
+Kumari, et al.            Expires June 5, 2015                  [Page 2]

-Internet-Draft             DHCP Captive-Portal              October 2014
+Internet-Draft             DHCP Captive-Portal             December 2014

+   document describes a DHCP option (Captive-Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device, and how to contact it.

-   This document neither condones nor condemns captive portals; instead, it recognises that they are here to stay, and attempts to improve the user experience.
+   This document neither condones nor condemns the use captive portals;
+   instead, it recognises that their apparent necessity, and attempts to improve the user experience.

    The technique described in this document mainly improve the user experience when first connecting to a network behind a captive